wurmlab/genevalidator/README.md

-GSoC 2013 project: Identify problems with predicted genes
+Identify problems with predicted genes
 ===============

+This is a GSoC 2013 project.
 Details about the project's progress during the **Community Bonding period** can be found [here](https://github.com/monicadragan/gene_prediction/wiki/Community-Bonding).<br>
 Details about the project's progress during the **Coding period** can be found [here](https://github.com/monicadragan/gene_prediction/wiki/Project-Diary).<br>
 We also have a [blog](http://gene-prediction.blogspot.ro/).